Frequently asked questions

 If the machine or a generator is used to charge a battery every day, the plant should cover the daily requirements within this running time.
 On large boats, of which the generator is running continuously, the plant should cover the daily requirements within 3 to 5 hours.
 Thereby, a good efficiency with reasonable maintenance costs is reached.

-12/24 volt DC or 230 volt AC: In order to obtain maximum service life with highest quality product water from RO sea water membranes, the membrane surface must be flooded with sea water as much as possible (feed flow).
+12/24 volt DC or 230 volt AC: In order to obtain maximum service life with highest quality product water from RO sea water membranes, the membrane surface must be flooded with sea water as much as possible.

-The energy needed for this stands in direct relation to the pump capacity.
+The energy needed for this stands in direct relation to the pump capacity (feed flow of high pressure pump).

 12/24 volt DC plant with a pump capacity of about 3.2 liters/minute feedflow and a power consumption of about 500 watts, results in an output of about 60 liters/hr of product water, when using a membrane.